DHTMLX/docs-suite/docs/treegrid/initialization.md

 treegrid.data.parse(dataset);
 ~~~

-Detailed information on loading data into TreeGrid is given in the article treegrid/data_loading.md.
+Detailed information on loading data into TreeGrid is given in the [](treegrid/data_loading.md) article.